tjoyner/ofvioletsandlicorice/chapter2.md

 "I was there by chance, I wanted to have a look around, breathe the air of the vineyards.
 Smell some of the odors..."

-"That was our farm... it still is... but we don't live there anymore... it's falling apart... [but trouble](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#maguai) to work it or sell it... my sister..."
+"That was our estate... it still is... but we don't live there anymore... it's falling apart... [but trouble](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#maguai) to work it or sell it... my sister..."
 Giulio didn't finish the sentence, the conversation was difficult in front of a stranger.
 So Daniel thought as Giulio left the small courtyard and re-entered the bar.

 Daniel looked at Amalia, who was again distant, far away.
 The man got up from his chair, said that it was late, thanked her and made arrangements for the next evening.
 The woman acknowledged him with a nod.
 Daniel, followed by the dog, went back into the cone of light from the *Tastevin*.